cmanage1/shelf-it/README.md

 ## New Features

-I am planning on adding a function to add notes about a certain book (as seen in [issue]( https://github.com/cmanage1/shelf-it/issues/3 ) <br />
+I am planning on adding a function to add notes about a certain book (as seen in [issue]( https://github.com/cmanage1/shelf-it/issues/3 ) )<br />
 If you would like to add anything add them as a .js file in the '/src' directory.
 And reference that file into App.js and Nav.js. <br />
 And if you have ideas for more features please open an Issue with the "enhancement" tag

 ## Available Scripts

 Please make sure you have Node.js installed.
-Instructions are found [here] (https://www.npmjs.com/get-npm) In the project directory, first run:
+Instructions are found [here](https://www.npmjs.com/get-npm)<br/>
+In the project directory, first run:

 ### `npm install`